Greece working for deal with euro zone, PM says

-Feb 17 Greek Prime Minister Alexis Tsipras said on Tuesday that his government was working towards a successful negotiation with the euro zone on its loan programme but would not succumb to blackmail.
+Greek Prime Minister Alexis Tsipras said on Tuesday that his government was working toward a successful negotiation with the euro zone on its loan program but would not succumb to blackmail.

 Tsipras said Greece had come close to reaching an agreement at a meeting of euro zone finance ministers on the basis of a document from European Economic Affairs Commissioner Pierre Moscovici